MeltanoLabs/tap-linkedin-ads/README.md

 ### Authentication

-The tap required a LinkedIn access token to make API requests
+The tap requires a LinkedIn access token to make API requests

 The access token requires the following permissions: